Ethran/mix_sounds/README.md

 It should save between sessions;

-5. In pulseaudio volume control:
-	* recording

-	* choose application to which you want direct sounds

-	* change from default audio input to #1_sound_from_aplication
+5. In aplication (for example discord) change sound input device;
 6. All done